 To be eligible, you must either be enrolled in the final year of a Bachelors, Masters or PhD programme or have graduated from such a programme in the past twelve months and have good communication skills.

 Volunteer Programme Every year, around 8,000 graduates from 160 different nationalities take part in the UN’s Volunteer Programme.
 UN Volunteers typically work for six month periods at a UN mission or agency, promoting peace, responding to disasters, empowering communities and helping to build sustainable livelihoods and lasting development.

 While the programme is not a formal entry route to a UN career, the experience can be extremely valuable, professionally and personally.

 A UN volunteer receives a Volunteer Living Allowances (VLA) which covers basic needs, housing and utilities, as well as other supports (e.g. health and permanent disability insurance, return airfares and a nominal resettlement allowance).

-To be a UN volunteer you must be 25 years of age or older and have a university degree or diploma of higher education and at least two years professional experience.
+To be a UN volunteer you must be 25 years of age or older and have a university degree or diploma in higher education and at least two years professional experience.
 You should also be motivated, dedicated to volunteerism and ready to serve in hardship locations for periods of between six and twelve months.